thoughtworksarts/thoughtworksarts.github.io/app/_posts/2016-06-03-inside-our-brand-new-hack-lab.markdown

 For artists taking part in the Arts Residency program, direct access is available to the lab whenever required.

-Our <a href="/blog/introducing-cyborg-foundation/">current residents</a>, the Cyborg Foundation, have begun working with engineers who recently graduated from New York University's <a href="http://tisch.nyu.edu/itp">ITP program</a>, and these engineers will also have full access to the lab.
+Our [current residents](/blog/introducing-cyborg-foundation/), the Cyborg Foundation, have begun working with engineers who recently graduated from New York University's [ITP program](http://tisch.nyu.edu/itp), and these engineers will also have full access to the lab.

 What we are really excited about is seeing what happens next.
 We have designed and built the space, and now we are supporting a number of very exciting projects concurrently.
-Watch this space, and <a href="https://hardwarehacklab.io/join/">consider visiting</a> one of our public events.
+Watch this space, and [consider visiting](https://hardwarehacklab.io/join/) one of our public events.